ETIMC/Report/typst/sections/Sprint 4.typ

             asyncio.create_task(self.click_watcher(btn, idx))
             idx += 1
   ```,
-  caption: [New `click_watcher(btn, idx)`, button initialization and debouncing.],
+  caption: [Button initialization and debouncing.],
 ) <listing:sprint4Click>

-A software debouncing routine was introduced by maintaining a dictionary that mapped each button to its most recent activation time (@listing:sprint4Click:14).
-On each button press, the code read the current time, computed the interval since the last recorded press of that button, and compared it against a predefined debounce threshold (@listing:sprint4Click:6).
-Only if the elapsed time exceeded that of the threshold was the event treated as a genuine button press, preventing a single physical actuation from registering as multiple clicks due to contact chatter @wright_what_2022.

-The debounce interval was determined empirically using an oscilloscope to capture the button’s voltage waveform (@fig:sprint4Oscilloscope).
-During repeated actuations, the longest bounce period observed was approximately 1.5 ms. A 0.5 ms safety margin was added to set the debounce threshold at 2 ms (@listing:sprint4Click:16).
-This value comfortably outlasted any measured bounce while remaining brief enough to preserve responsive play.

 #subpar.grid(
   columns: (auto, auto),
   caption: [Analyzing bounce of switches.],
   label: <fig:sprint4Oscilloscope>,
   align: top,
-  figure(image("../images/sprint 4/Oscilloscope1.jpg", width: 100%),
+  figure(image("../images/sprint 4/Oscilloscope1.jpg", width: 90%),
     caption: [Testing and analyzing button's voltage waveform.]), <fig:oscilloscope1>,
-  figure(image("../images/sprint 4/Oscilloscope2.jpg", width: 100%),
+  figure(image("../images/sprint 4/Oscilloscope2.jpg", width: 90%),
-    caption: [Close-up of oscilloscope during debounce-analysis.]), <fig:oscilloscope2>
+    caption: [Close-up of oscilloscope during debounce-analysis.]), <fig:oscilloscope2>,
 )
+#colbreak()

-== Automatic card detection
+== Automatic Card Detection
 To enable automatic NFC card detection, instead of having to push a button, it was decided to add a sensor-based trigger to the NFC reading mechanism.
-Since light-dependent resistors (LDR) were available @arduinotechdk_lys_2025 they were selected for this purpose due to their relative simplicity and familiarity.
+This was due to testing revealing that the prior implementation caused frustration (@sec:sprint2test).
+Since Light-Dependent Resistors (LDR) were available @arduinotechdk_lys_2025 they were selected for this purpose due to their relative simplicity and familiarity.

-The idea behind the detection mechanism was placing an LED at the bottom of the holder for the NFC reader and placing the LDR through a small hole from the top side of the holder.
+The idea behind the detection mechanism was placing an LED at the bottom of the holder for the NFC reader and the LDR through a small hole from the top side of the holder.
 When no card was present, the LED light would pass unobstructed to the LDR.
 However, when a card was inserted, it would block the light, causing the LDR's resistance to change.
 This shift in light intensity could then be detected in software, triggering the system to initiate an NFC card scan automatically.

 To use the resistor as a sensor, a voltage divider using the LDR and another resistor were added to the schematic (@app:schematicSprint4).
 To determine the size of the resistor added to ensure proper functionality of the LDR and LED, calculations were made in an isolated test environment (@app:automaticCardDetection).
 While doing the calculations it was observed that the theoretical values were not exactly equal to the measured values.
 This was reasoned by the measured LDR resistances possibly not being completely accurate due to a volatile test environment.